Tim Ferriss

 Chatri Sityodtong, CEO of ONE Championship — From Dirt Poor to Top-10 Sports-Media Franchise, The $100M Breakfast, Dominating Social Media (30B+ Views/Year), Key Strategic Decisions, and The Moneyball of Fight Matchmaking

 This episode is brought to you by Helix SleepHelix was selected as the best overall mattress of 2025 by Forbes and Wired magazines and best in category by Good Housekeeping, GQ, and many others.
 With Helix, there’s a specific mattress to meet each and every body’s unique comfort needs.
 Just take their quiz—only two minutes to complete—that matches your body type and sleep preferences to the perfect mattress for you.
 They have a 10-year warranty, and you get to try it out for a hundred nights, risk-free.
 They’ll even pick it up from you if you don’t love it.
-And now, Helix is offering 20% off all mattress orders at HelixSleep.com/Tim.
+And now, Helix is offering listeners 20% off all mattress orders for a limited time at HelixSleep.com/Tim.

 Want to hear another episode with someone who appreciates a good scrap?
 Listen to my conversation with former mixed martial artist Bas Rutten, in which we discussed martial arts tradition in the Netherlands, bullies, Pancrase, fighting Masakatsu Funaki and Minoru Suzuki, underrated Japanese fighters, pranks, self-defense for beginners and bouncers, street fighting, breathing with the O2 Trainer, and much more.